Banff Avenue Pedestrian Zone

 To deal with congestion, the Town of Banff is implementing a number of tactics, including:

 In 2019, a contract shuttle service was offered for visitors using the Train Station parking lot.
-In 2020 that service was postponed due to financial and operational constraints.
-Restoring that service or a similar alternative would offer an incentive for users of intercept parking facilities who may have mobility challenges or are reluctant for other reasons to walk downtown.
-While in the past this has been focussed on bus infrastructure there may be alternatives such as microshuttles using small electric vehicles that may be as effective.
+In 2020, that service was postponed due to financial and operational constraints.
+Restoring that free service on weekends will offer an incentive to use the parking lot for those who may have mobility challenges or are reluctant for other reasons to walk downtown.

 - Cycling supports

 2020 saw a surge in cycling in Banff National Park, particularly for visitors experiencing the closure of the Bow Valley Parkway and the ever-popular Legacy Trail.
 Providing services to these users could improve their experience as well as encourage them to enter the downtown core.
-Examples could involve providing opportunities for expanded rental fleets within intercept parking lots, establishing service benches and repair stations, providing restroom facilities, and using ambassador staff to orient cyclists to downtown services.
+The Town will offer commercial businesses opportunities to rent bicycles in the Train Station Parking Lot, and is establishing service benches and repair stations.
+In addition, a bicycle lockup or "bike valet" will be established on Banff Avenue.

 - Increased intercept lot diversion tactics

-Despite efforts to maximize the use of the train station intercept parking lot, occupancy at the public parking lot was observed to be below 50% for most of the summer.
-Administration believes that higher occupancies in intercept parking facilities are an important metric of success, and would likely seek input from key stakeholders and transportation consultants to determine what tactics are needed including:
+Despite efforts to maximize the use of the Train Station intercept parking lot, occupancy at the public parking lot was observed to be below 50% for most of the summer.
+To enhance use of the parking lot, additional tactics include:

 Banff is only 4 square kilometres in area.
 Parking is very limited and navigating will be affected by detours.
 Visitors to the Banff townsite should plan their route to one of the main parking lots, all within 10 minutes walking distance of the downtown core.

-- If staying overnight in a hotel or camping, enter Banff from the TransCanada Highway at the Banff Avenue/Lake Minnewanka entrance
+- If staying overnight in a hotel or camping, enter Banff at the Banff Avenue/Lake Minnewanka entrance.
+This is the quickest way to most hotels and the campgrounds, which offer free transit into downtown.

 - The closure area has two accessible stalls which will be relocated to Wolf Street and Buffalo Street to maintain access